scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 Scope: data types and common operations
 ---------------------------------------

-Awkward Array supports the same suite of abstract data types and features as "typed JSON" serialization formats—Apache Arrow, Parquet, Protobuf, Thrift, Avro—namely, there are
+Awkward Array supports the same suite of abstract data types and features as "typed JSON" serialization formats—Apache Arrow, Parquet, Protobuf, Thrift, Avro, etc.

+Namely, there are

 * primitive types: numbers and booleans,
 * variable-length lists,